PhoenixD-IHS/IHS/README.md

 ```
 All tables of `Institut_foo` should now be of type InnoDB instead of MyISAM.
 You can check that using phpMyAdmin.

-The database is now prepared to import the latest SAP data via the IHS web interface.
+The database is now restored and the new IHS server is operational with all data from the old server.
+An import of the latest SAP data via the IHS web interface of the new server should thus indicate no new booking data.

 ## Development